 2) Know Your Audience

-Tailor your conversation to whom you are actually talking to (not likely not C-level at this point).
+Tailor your conversation to whom you are actually talking to.

 3) Speak the Prospect’s Language

 Use industry terms and relatable company names in your conversation.
 Show that you have done your homework before the call.